sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Read contract state

-With the contract latest instance, now we can read the lastest contract state and render it.
+With the contract instance, we can read its lastest state and render it.

 ```ts
 function byteString2utf8(b: ByteString) {